MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/java-standalone-sampling-overrides.md

 	}
 ```

-The following sampling override configuration allow you to remove the span added by the `WithSpan` annotation:
+The following sampling override configuration allows you to remove the span added by the `WithSpan` annotation:
 ```json
   "sampling": {
     "overrides": [